veebch/palomino/README.md

 ## Installation

-All of this takes place on the Pi-Zeroi - **not on the volumio server** .
+All of this takes place on the Pi-Zero - **not on the volumio server** .

 From your home directory, clone the repository